Tatwi/QBasic/GAMES/GAME2/Design.md

 - There are five different ship types, each with a particular focus and set of upgrades.
 - Missions require fuel.
 In return they provide trade goods and money.
 - Money is used to buy fuel and ships.
-- Trade goods are utilized by missions and required to complete repairs to the fleet.
+- Trade goods are automatically utilized by missions and are required to complete repairs to the fleet.
 - Ships level up as they are sent on missions, gaining five positive traits when they are fully leveled.
 May acquire negative traits while leveling, but they will eventually be replaced by positive traits.